Understanding Reasoning Models: A Comprehensive Guide

 Are reasoning models scalable?

-What industries benefit most from reasoning models?
+What industries use reasoning models?

 What are the computational requirements for reasoning models?